evolvedperception/ep/_posts/2018-05-31-Floral-Watercolor-Painting.md

 img: images/ep/artwork/watercolor/watercolor2_cropped.jpg
 ---

 What can I say?
 Two of my favorite things!
 I've combined my love for photography, painting, and the outdoors for my latest adventure.
-My goal has been to paint at least one painting a week, however I must admit, summer gets a little hectic and I haven't had as much time for painting as I would have liked.
+My goal has been to paint at least one painting a week, however I must admit, summer gets a little hectic and I haven't had as much time for painting as I would have liked.<!--more-->

 Throughout the Spring and Summer I have been taking as many pictures as I can of the landscape gardens and individual flowers throughout our property.
 I started to print out the ones I like best, and have a binder of ideas to paint from in the future.
 All images I get ideas to paint from are taken by me, so my paintings are always going to be original.